 post by Brian Pontolilo, MRO

 On Sunday, April 17, four Mountains and Rivers Order students received The Sixteen Bodhisattva Precepts from Shugen Sensei.
-The Jukai Ceremony was the culmination of a week of precepts training for Christian Panas, Anna Shifton, James Mannion and Koren Malamed, as well as a fitting end to the weekend’s retreat on intent and commitment in spiritual practice.
+The Jukai Ceremony was the culmination of a week of precepts training for Christian, Anna, James and Charla, as well as a fitting end to the weekend’s retreat on intent and commitment in spiritual practice.

 Following the morning chanting service and a quiet period of zazen, the zendo was arranged for the ceremony and Shugen Sensei welcomed the sangha and in particular, family members of the Jukai students.
 By way of an introduction, Shugen Sensei explained that the Precepts—or moral teachings—along with the cultivation of wisdom and compassion, are three essential aspects of Buddhist practice dating back to the time of Shakyamuni Buddha himself.
 The Precepts are the first formal vows taken by MRO students.